 - 6. Contracting authorities shall indicate the duration of the dynamic purchasing system in the call for competition.
 They shall notify the Commission of any change in duration, using the following standard forms: - (a) where the duration is changed without terminating the system, the form used initially for the call for competition for the dynamic purchasing system; - (b) where the system is terminated, a contract award notice referred to in Article 48.

-No charges may be billed to the interested economic operators or to parties to the dynamic purchasing system.
+No charges may be billed to the economic operators interested in or party to the dynamic purchasing system.

 3. Central purchasing bodies, ancillary purchasing activities and occasional joint procurement